How to merge two lists in Python

 print(f"- {movie}")

-- The operation is non-destructive, so the original two lists remain unchanged.
+- A key takeaway is that this operation is non-destructive.
+Both original lists remain completely unchanged.

 Analyzing sales data after merging with the + operator